 - Since it’s recommended that we gradually build up our supply, perhaps start with a few boxes with six cans this year.

 - Anyone may purchase food storage at the website store.churchofjesuschrist.org or pick-up at Home Storage Centers at locations in the United States and Canada.

 One food most children will eat, is pasta.
-Buy long-term food storage pasta for emergencies so your family doesn’t go without in times of need such as job loss.
+Buy long-term food storage pasta for emergencies so your family doesn’t go without in times of need.

 The Food Storage Organizer